-It’s no secret that Her Royal Highness, Her Majesty The Queen (to use her full title), is a huge fan of animals.
-Whether it’s walking her dogs or riding her horses, Queen Elizabeth seems her happiest when surrounded by four-legged friends.
+It’s no secret that Her Royal Highness, Her Majesty The Queen (to use her full title), was a huge fan of animals.
+Whether it was walking her dogs or riding her horses, Queen Elizabeth seemed her happiest when surrounded by four-legged friends.

-A quick look back into the history of the royal family reveals that the Queen has an almost lifelong love of dogs since she was gifted one particular breed as a child…
+A quick look back into the history of the royal family reveals that the Queen had an almost lifelong love of dogs since she was gifted one particular breed as a child…

-If you’re a fan of the Queen (or even hit TV show The Crown), you’ll be very familiar with the Queen’s favourite breed of dog.
-The Queen is a huge fan of the Welsh Corgi.
+If you’re a fan of the Queen (or even the hit TV show The Crown), you’ll be very familiar with the Queen’s favourite breed of dog.
+The Queen was a huge fan of the Welsh Corgi.

 These sweet, short-legged dogs were originally bred as herding dogs.
 They’re known to be loyal, obedient and eager to please.
-They also tend to be great with children, which could account for why she’s had them around as she’s raised her four children – Charles, Anne, Andrew and Edward.
+They also tend to be great with children, which could account for why she had them around as she raised her four children – Charles, Anne, Andrew and Edward.